-Our staff members are knowledgeable of developmentally appropriate behaviors and have realistic expectations.
-Through clear and consistent guidance, children develop a sense of security and less desirable behaviors are often minimized.
-Boundaries for appropriate and inappropriate touching are established to ensure clear understanding of what is acceptable and what is not acceptable when interacting with children/youth.

-Corporal punishment is never used in CYS programs.
-Violations of the guidance and touch policy will be investigated and may be grounds for immediate closure of an FCC home or removal of a CYS staff member, contract employee, or volunteer.
+Boundaries for appropriate and inappropriate touching are established to ensure clear understanding of what is acceptable and what is not acceptable.
+Inappropriate touching will be investigated and may be grounds for immediate closure of the FCC home or removal of a CYS Services staff member, contract employee or volunteer.